 The main building of the Mozarteum in Salzburg.

-Through a series of online meetings with the stakeholders I was able to get the first pieces of what ultimately had to become and extensive and complete briefing for the new website.
-While preparing for the onsite workshop I came up with several activities to get the full picture of necessary information.
+We conducted several kinds of user tests and interviews and were given a large amount of data and analytics by the Mozarteum Foundation which enabled us to get a clear view of users' pains, gains and jobs.
+Through a series of online meetings with the stakeholders prior to the onsite workshop I was able to get the first pieces of what ultimately had to become and extensive and complete briefing for the new website.

 Get more information about the process and the end result of the project.

-I always tend to make these activities as fun as possible, not only to give the involved people a great time (after all, two full days are quite long) but also to make them feel more comfortable about saying everything they want to say with regards to the new website and its briefing.
+The two day, onsite workshop was filled with several activities, which I always tend to make as fun as possible - not only to give the involved people a great time (after all, two full days are quite long) but also to make them feel more comfortable about saying everything they want to say.
 With the information gathered from the meetings and the workshop we were able to create a briefing that instantly got approval from all involved stakeholders.